© Fly Chamonix - Sean Potts

 Now for the science bit.
 When a paraglider is fully inflated it forms a solid “wing” which creates lift in the same way as that of a conventional aircraft.
 It must create enough lift to carry its own weight and that of the pilot and any passengers, and it achieves this with “gliding flight”.
 This means that the wing is constantly flying forwards and downwards through the air and in doing so provides a flow over the aerofoil section.

 The pilot controls the wing with a series of suspension lines that are thin, but very strong, in order to minimise drag and weight.
-These lines converge into risers (usually 25mm webbing straps) that are attached to the harness and spread the weight load evenly over the wing.
-They also provide the pilot with a convenient single point to hold when launching, and channel the control lines down to the pilots’ hands so that he/she can steer.
+These lines converge into “risers” (usually 25mm webbing straps) that are attached to the harness and spread the weight load evenly over the wing.
+They also provide the pilot with a convenient single point to hold when launching, and channel the control lines down to the pilots’ hands so that he or she can steer.
 The controls are the equivalent of the brakes and steering wheel of a car and so by turning left and right and into and out of the wind or thermals, the pilot is able to speed up, slow down and gain or lose height.
 Modern paragliders are made out of super lightweight nylon meaning they can soar effortlessly through the air for hours on end in the right conditions.

-Who can paraglide & what to wear
+Who can paraglide and what to wear

 Pretty much anyone can paraglide, from little nippers to your granny as long as they can run approximately 10 metres for the take off.
 Flying itself does not require much physical effort (especially if you’re the passenger), hence why people of all ages and occupations can experience the delights of soaring above the mountain tops with only the birds for company.
 The main take off areas can be accessed by one of the chairlifts, and from the top it is usually just a short walk to the take off area.